winesapOS/winesapOS/README.md

 winesapOS release images are in a raw format which does not work out-of-the-box with Ventoy.
 These can be modified to work with Ventoy by using the [Linux vDisk boot plugin](https://www.ventoy.net/en/plugin_vtoyboot.html).

 1. Create a virtual machine for winesapOS.
-View the [setup](#setup) guide for instructions on how to use VirtualBox, VMware Fusion, or VMware Player/Workstation.
+View the [getting started](#getting-started) guide for instructions on how to use VirtualBox, VMware Fusion, or VMware Player/Workstation.
 2. [Download](https://github.com/ventoy/vtoyboot/releases) the latest `vtoyboot` ISO and attach it to the virtual machine.
 3. Mount the ISO in the virtual machine and then run the `vtoyboot.sh` command.
 This will convert the operating system to be useable via Ventoy.
 4. Shutdown the virtual machine and then rename the virtual machine image to `winesapos.vtoy`.